epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 More flexible and informative channel data API  [channel* callbacks]
 --------------------

-pvAccess channelGet, channelPut, channelPutGet, and monitor have been upgarded to provide connection callbacks with introspection interfaces to the data and its bitset metadata.
+pvAccess channelGet, channelPut, channelPutGet, and monitor have been upgraded to provide connection callbacks with introspection interfaces to the data and its bitset metadata.

 The PVData data and bitsets are now arguments given by the component that provided the data,